gnthibault/RemoteObservatory/conf_files/dockers/README.md

       influxdb
   ```

+### Administration of influxDB server

+Ther is a web administration user interface available at http://host_ip):8086/

 ## Telegraf

 The default configuration requires a running InfluxDB instance as an output plugin.
 Ensure that InfluxDB is running on port 8086 before starting the Telegraf container.